 The plants in the Reserve have suffered from competition by weeds and grazing by cattle, goats and possums.
 Meanwhile the native animal populations have come under attack from predators like cats, dogs, stoats, rats and mice.
 The Trust wants to restore and maintain the Reserve as it existed in pre-European times so people can enjoy its richness and diversity once again.

-The Trust’s key focus is ecological restoration of the Reserve within a five-year time frame.
-Its Ecological Restoration Plan provides an overview of what can realistically be achieved in the five years between 2017 and 2022, including the possibility of reintroducing further lost species.
-The plan covers:
+The Trust’s key focus is the ecological restoration of the Reserve revisited every five years.
+Our current Ecological Restoration Plan provides an overview of what can realistically be achieved in the five years between 2023 and 2028, including the possibility of reintroducing further lost species.
+Our operational plan covers: